ergsh/kani/README.md

 Using a TUI binary built with Rust.
 A terminal-based Kanban board can be invoked which is locally stored and saved within your repository.

 # Roadmap
+- CLI tool
+    - New
+    - Config
 - Initial Kanban board TUI
 - Persistence with `.kani`
 - TOML Configuration
 - Github-linked card/ticket assignment

+# Thoughts
+Consider using own filetype, serialization, and conversion instead of `.TOML` because using a singular `.TOML` config is UNREADABLE and hard to fix merge conflicts with should they come.